Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Amami (奄美)

-Subtropical island between Kyushu and Okinawa, UNESCO World Heritage Site known for pristine nature and unique wildlife
+Subtropical island between Kyushu and Okinawa, UNESCO World Heritage Site known for forests and local wildlife

 Chatan (北谷)